SQL Statement Destination¶

 Configuring the SQL Statement Destination¶

-2. Drag and drop the SQL Statement Destination object onto the designer.
+2. Drag-and-drop the SQL Statement Destination object onto the designer.

 The destination object is currently empty because we are yet to map any data fields to it.

 3. To configure the SQL Statement Destination object, right-click on its header and select Properties from the context menu.
-Alternatively, you can double-click header of the destination object to go to its Properties.
+Alternatively, you can double-click the header of the destination object to go to its Properties.

 A new window will open when you click on Properties from the context menu.

 Here, you need to configure the properties for the SQL Statement Destination object.

 4. On the Database Connection window, enter the details for the database you wish to connect to.

 - Use the Data Provider drop-down list to specify which database provider you wish to connect to.
 The required credentials will vary according to your chosen provider.